aguizaro/cmpm-121-demo-2/README.md

 # StickerPAD

-Sketch pad with emoji stickers built using Typescipt and Vite.
+Sketch pad program with emoji stickers built using Typescript and Vite.

 This was a project for CMPM:121 Game Development Patterns.